 Thomas Tyson is an associate in the San Francisco Office of Gibson, Dunn & Crutcher, and a member of the firm’s Antitrust and Competition Practice Group.

-Mr. Tyson’s practice consists of a wide variety of high profile antitrust matters, including litigation in both federal and state court, investigations by government entities, merger clearance, and wide-ranging counseling on proposed business strategies and transactions.
+His practice consists of a wide variety of high profile antitrust matters, including litigation in both federal and state court, investigations by government entities, merger clearance, and wide-ranging counseling on proposed business strategies and transactions.

-Mr. Tyson received his law degree from UC Hastings Law, where he graduated magna cum laude and Order of the Coif.
+He received his law degree from UC Hastings Law, where he graduated magna cum laude and Order of the Coif.
 Prior to law school, Thomas worked in hospitality management in Marin County, CA.

 Representative matters include*: